Nelson Velazquez Preview, Player Props: Royals vs. Mariners

 Nelson Velazquez At The Plate

-- Velazquez is batting .234 with two doubles, seven home runs and three walks.
+- Velazquez has two doubles, seven home runs and three walks while hitting .235.

-- Velazquez has reached base via a hit in 10 games this season (of 20 played), and had multiple hits in four of those games.

-- In seven games this year (35.0%), Velazquez has picked up an RBI, including two games with multiple runs batted in.
+- Velazquez has driven in a run in eight games this season (38.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.